alfonsof/terraform-azure-examples/code/07-terraform-state/README.md

       ARM_TENANT_ID = <YOUR_tenant>
       ```

+* Initialize working directory.

-* The first command that should be run after writing a new Terraform configuration is the terraform `init command` in order to initialize a working directory containing Terraform configuration files.
+  The first command that should be run after writing a new Terraform configuration is the `terraform init` command in order to initialize a working directory containing Terraform configuration files.
 It is safe to run this command multiple times.

   ```bash
   terraform init
   ```

+* Modify configuration.

+  You have to modify:

+  * Storage Account name, which is defined in the `storage_account_name` attribute.
+  * Container Name, which is defined in the `container_name` attribute.

+  both in `backend.tf` file.

-* Validate the changes:
+* Validate the changes.

+  Run command:

   ```bash
   terraform plan
   ```

-* Deploy the changes:
+* Deploy the changes.

+  Run command:

   ```bash
   terraform apply
   ```

-* Test the deploy:
+* Test the deploy.

   When the `terraform apply` command completes, use the Azure console, you should see the `terraform.tfstate` file created in the Blob Storage container in the storage account.

   The `terraform.tfstate` file is where is stored the terraform state.

-* Clean up the resources created when you have finished:
+* Clean up the resources created.

+  When you have finished, run command:

   ```bash
   terraform destroy